A resolver is a library which helps in locating a module by its absolute path. A module can be required as a dependency from another module as:

 This follows the same rules as those specified for file resolution.
 But the

 resolveLoader configuration option can be used to have separate resolution rules for loaders.

-Look at Resolve API to know more on the configuration options mentioned above.
+See Resolve API to learn more about the configuration options mentioned above.